lsy13522514671/Snake-Game/README.md

 ## Remaining Issue

-I will comback to solve these issues if I have time.
+I will come back to solve these issues if I have time.

 ### Controller Setting Direction